 Yet there’s still more at the farm.
-Annual events such as Blueberries for Sal, one of our favorite books and hello, Maine blueberries!
-Harvest dances and dinners, beers in the barn, canning workshops and heaps more.
+Annual events such as Blueberries for Sal, one of our favorite books, and hello, Maine blueberries!
+Harvest dances and dinners, beers in the barn, canning workshops, and heaps more.

 Finally, if you need a place to stay, Wolfe’s Neck Center has camping.
 Oceanfront campsites include tents only, electric and water sites as well as cabins in case you don’t want to bring your own camping gear.
-And if you’re flying to Maine and don’t want to bring your tent, LL Bean has a Wicked Easy Camping program which brings high-quality equipment to Wolfe’s Neck for you!
+And if you’re flying to Maine and don’t want to bring your tent, LL Bean has a Wicked Easy Camping program that brings high-quality equipment to Wolfe’s Neck for you!